highchair/artinruins-com/_property/hospital-trust-no2.md

 images:
   - url: hosptrust-ppl-drawing.jpg
     caption: 'Architectural rendering from the John Hutchins Cady Research Scrapbooks — Providence Public Library'
+    alt: 'A light gray stone faced, eleven story building with a U shaped section rising above a two story base with double height first floor.
+Windows are all simple rectangles and ornamentation is reminescent of Greek architecture.'
   - url: hosptrust-ppl-1926-01.jpg
     caption: 'Photo labelled taken in 1926 from the John Hutchins Cady Research Scrapbooks — Providence Public Library'
   - url: hosptrust-ppl-c1940-01.jpg